mebbert/Dark_and_Camouflaged_genes/README.md

 and are all camouflaged to eachother.
 The realign .bed will contain the coordinates for all three exons, while the alignto .bed will only contain coordinates for exon 10.
 Thus, the alignto file defines which repeated region will be used to align the extracted reads, and which repeated regions will be masked.
-The complement of the alignto .bed is used to mask the genome, and then the alignto .bed itself is used as the interval .bed in GATK to call variants.
+The complement of the alignto .bed is used to mask the genome.
 When masking the genome, each region in the alignto .bed is expanded by 50bp so that reads extracted near the boundary of a camo region can accurately align.